-Call to Create is a global collective of cultural organisations that believes it’s time to shout louder about the great art young people make.
+Call to Create is a global network of cultural organisations that put young people at the heart of artistic practice.

 WHO WE ARE

-We’re made up of over 80 arts organisations from around the world and our numbers are constantly growing:
+We’re made up of over 120 arts organisations from around the world and our numbers continue to grow:

 WHY WE’RE DOING THIS

-Young people tell us they often hit a glass ceiling in the creative world due to their age.
-But we know that if we combine the new ideas, energy and talent of young people with the experience of established artists we can create some incredible artistic moments that can inspire audiences and other artists.
+We know that if we combine the new ideas, energy and talent of young people with the experience of established artists, we can create some incredible artistic moments that inspire others and drive positive change.